flitbit/erlang_bcp47/README.md

 ## Use

-If you just want to try it out then clone this repo then:
+If you just want to try it out then clone this repo, once you have it:

 ```bash
 make && make console
 ```

-The intended public parts are in `bcp47`, which must be started; the `make console` command above starts it on with the command line.
+The intended public parts are in `bcp47`, which must be started; the `make console` command above will have started it.

 You can have the module describe language tags according to the IANA language subtag registry.

+### Describe a Tag

-For instance, in an application that supports internationalization, you may encounter the language tag "de-DE-1901":
+In an application that supports internationalization, you may encounter the language tag `de-DE-1901`.
+You can get a description detailing what it means using:

 ```erlang
 bcp47:describe_tag("de-DE-1901").